4 Incredible Birthing Rituals From Different Cultures & Countries

-In our profession, we work hard to change perceptions about birth and paint a more realistic picture.
-But in doing so, we are acutely aware that the picture we are painting is very much related to birth practices in America and in many cases, New York City since it’s where Ash, my business partner and I, practice.
+In my profession, I work hard to change perceptions about birth and paint a more realistic picture.
+But in doing so, I am acutely aware that the picture we are painting is very much related to birth practices in America and in many cases, New York City since it’s where I practice.
 It’s funny—even though the general "logistics" of it all are the same, the unique ways different cultures approach it may surprise you!
-Here are some of our favorites we've learned about during our studies and experience as doulas.
+Here are some of my favorites traditions I've learned about during my studies and travels.

 Bali: Babies can't touch the ground until after 3 months old.

 Even though Indonesia has the world’s largest Muslim population, the majority of people in Bali practice a local form of Hinduism.
 On a recent trip to Bali to visit friends and celebrate their baby, I learned that birth is seen as a rebirth or reincarnation and when babies are born, they are considered to still be in between worlds and viewed as holy.
 They are believed to be watched over by their "nyama bajang," a team of 108 spirits.
 To protect the soul while babies are still going through this transition, families don’t allow them to touch the ground for the first 105 days of life to protect them from lower spirits.